Last updated: October 22, 2019

 Community functions in addition to child care services were held in the lower level of the health center.
 In 1967, the Executive Director of Economic Opportunity, Inc. Everett Wilson played a major role in starting up the Child Development Center (later the Drew Street Head Start Center).
 While the lower level of the health center was used as the learning and daycare center, the upper level was used for clinics and offices.
 PHC received much support from the community.
 A refrigerator, floor covering, blinds and nursery necessities were donated by local merchants, and PHC received a federal grant for children’s services, facilitated by American politician and activist R. Sargent Shriver.
 Anne Arundel County Government funded the staff and some support services while building maintenance and other programs were supported by funds raised by the community.

 As community needs increased, France Pindell, president of PHC, believed he could best serve the community by heading up the center’s renovation and expansion committee.
 He handed over the presidency to Alice Wright in 1977 who still holds this position.
 The PHC was reorganized as the Community Health Center at Parole (CHCP), Inc. Federal, state, county and city grants were actively pursued and received.
 Donations were solicited from local businesses and organizations.
-Through the hard work of the CHCP, volunteers and supporters, 2001 marked the groundbreaking for the new facility, which was dedicated in 2002.
+Through the hard work of the CHCP, volunteers and supporters, 2001 marked the groundbreaking for the facility’s renovation and expansion, which was dedicated in 2002.

 Today CHCP is one of the most modern and well-equipped health centers in Anne Arundel County.
 The health center currently offers the following services: Healthy Start home visiting and case management for pregnant women, infants and toddlers; HIV/AIDS testing and counseling; immunizations; pregnancy testing; and tuberculosis treatment.